pennhanlee/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Expose a method in the `Model` interface that when called creates and saves state.
   * Pros: More declarative, easier to see when the model will create and save state.
-  * Cons: Worse separation of concerns, the responsibility of deciding when to create and save state is moved away from the model and to all the components that interact with the model.
+  * Cons: Worse separation of concerns, the responsibility of deciding when to create and save state is moved away from the model and to the components that interact with the model.

 Alternative 1 was eventually chosen as we liked the clear separation of concerns it provides.
 We also feel that it is less prone to errors such as forgetting to call the hypothetical "save" method that would exist in alternative 2,